-Clinical results observed in our open-label study with simufilam is not regulatory evidence of drug safety or efficacy.
+Clinical results observed our smaller Phase 1 and Phase 2 clinical trials or 24-month Safety Study with simufilam are not regulatory evidence of drug safety or efficacy.

-Data results from our open-label safety study do not constitute, and should not be interpreted as, regulatory evidence of safety or efficacy for simufilam in Alzheimer's disease.
+Data results from our non-Phase 3 studies do not constitute, and should not be interpreted as, regulatory evidence of safety or efficacy for simufilam in Alzheimer's disease.
 Rigorous evidence for drug safety and efficacy is derived from one or more large, randomized, placebo-controlled studies.
-The open-label design and size of this study may introduce clinical or statistical bias or may generate results that may not fully distinguish between drug effects and random variation.
+The size and open-label design of portions of our non-Phase 3 studies may introduce clinical or statistical bias or may generate results that may not fully distinguish between drug effects and random variation.
 Different methods of statistical analysis on clinical data from the same study may lead to objectively different numerical results.
-These and other statistical and clinical features of our open-label study add complexity or limitations to the scope of data interpretation.
+These and other statistical and clinical features of our non-Phase 3 studies add complexity or limitations to the scope of data interpretation.